 Here, clever LED strip lighting design compensate with warm artificial light while rooflights inject some much-needed natural illumination essential to the success of rooms in the roof.
 Pale, pared-back tiles, cabinetry and fixtures embrace the serenity of a spa.

-Modern bathroom design isn't afraid of a splash of colour — add dark jewel paint or tiles to make a contemporary impact.
+Modern bathroom design isn't afraid of a splash of colour — add dark jewel paint, earthy yellows and moody blues and greens or tiles to make a contemporary impact.

 Maximising visual floor space make any sized room feel larger, so choose modern wall-hung basins, vanity units and sanitarywear to make to most of a small bathroom.